litmuschaos/v1-litmus-docs/docs/node-cpu-hog.md

 ## Integrations

-- CPU Hog can be effected using the chaos library: `litmus`
+- Node CPU Hog can be effected using the chaos library: `litmus`
 - The desired chaos library can be selected by setting `litmus` as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment